nirbar/ProjectsAreNugetPackages/readme.md

 ## Custom Properties

 - BuildNugetPackage: true/false.
-Whether or not to build a Nuget project after build
+Whether or not to build a Nuget package after build
 - OfficialBuild: true/false.
 Helper property to resolve default values for other properties.
 - NugetToolPath: Folder path of Nuget.exe
 - NugetConfig: Path to Nuget.config